dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 </div>

-To resolve this, you may try adding Full Disk Access permission OpenCore Legacy Patcher.
+To resolve this, you may try adding Full Disk Access permission for OpenCore Legacy Patcher.
 To add it, first go to the settings

 * Ventura and Sonoma: Go to System Settings -> Privacy and Security -> Full Disk Access